Concrete: Prestressed

 More than 55000 mi of highways in the United States are paved with this material.
 Reinforced concrete, prestressed concrete and precast concrete are the most widely used types of concrete functional extensions in modern days.
 For more information see Brutalist architecture.

+Placement

+Once mixed, concrete is typically transported to the place where it is intended to become a structural item.
+Various methods of transportation and placement are used depending on the distances involve, quantity needed, and other details of application.
+Large amounts are often transported by truck, poured free under gravity or through a tremie, or pumped through a pipe.
+Smaller amounts may be carried in a skip (a metal container which can be tilted or opened to release the contents, usually transported by crane or hoist), or wheelbarrow, or carried in toggle bags for manual placement underwater.

 Cold weather placement

 Extreme weather conditions (extreme heat or cold; windy conditions, and humidity variations) can significantly alter the quality of concrete.
 Many precautions are observed in cold weather placement.
 Low temperatures significantly slow the chemical reactions involved in hydration of cement, thus affecting the strength development.
 Preventing freezing is the most important precaution, as formation of ice crystals can cause damage to the crystalline structure of the hydrated cement paste.
 If the surface of the concrete pour is insulated from the outside temperatures, the heat of hydration will prevent freezing.

 The American Concrete Institute (ACI) definition of cold weather placement, ACI 306, is: